ForeverDev/spy3/README.md

    extension.
 3. A full blown Spyre compiler.
 Unfortunately, I didn't do a great job of actually writing a Spyre SPECIFICATION, so it's not very clear how to actually WRITE Spyre code.
-However, if you take a look at demo/test.spy, you'll see some example programs and syntax.
+However, if you take a look at demo/bigtest.spy or demo/mandelbrot.spy, you'll see some example programs and syntax.
 4. A C-API.
 Users can write their own C functions and use the Spyre-C library to call these functions with Spyre syntax.